GoogleChrome/developer.chrome.com/site/en/blog/devtools-engineering-7/index.md

 debugging experience, too.

-First of all, if you used raw WebAssembly debugging before, you might notice that the entire disassembly is now shown in a single file – no more guessing which function a **Sources** entry `wasm-53834e3e/ wasm-53834e3e-7` possibly corresponds to.
+First of all, if you used raw WebAssembly debugging before, you might notice that the entire disassembly is now shown in a single file-no more guessing which function a **Sources** entry `wasm-53834e3e/ wasm-53834e3e-7` possibly corresponds to.